h-projects/gasbot/README.md

 </div>

 ## About
-G.A.S Bot was created to defeat the letter G.
+G.A.S Bot was created to defeat the letter "G".

 ## G Removal
-The bot removes the letter G from messages dependinq on the detection level:
+The bot removes the letter "G" from messages dependinq on the detection level:

 ### Low
-Deletes a messaqe if it only consists of G.
+Deletes a messaqe if it only consists of "G".

 ### Medium
-Deletes a messaqe if it has the letter G by itself.
+Deletes a messaqe if it has the letter "G" by itself.

 ### Hiqh
-Deletes a messaqe if it contains the letter G.
+Deletes a messaqe if it contains the letter "G".

 | Example Content | Low      | Medium   | Hiqh    |
 |-----------------|:--------:|:--------:|:-------:|